Bx64/shift-snapshot/README.md

 # shift-snapshot
 A bash script to automate backups for [**shift-lisk**](https://github.com/ShiftNrg/shift-lisk) blockchain

-**v0.6** - added automatic shutdown and startup of a node during snapshot restore
+**v0.4** - rebuilt script for use with official shift_manager.bash rebuild function.

 For more information about Shift Community Project please visit: https://shiftproject.com/

 ### Upgrade

-If you are in a version prior to **v0.6** you can upgrade with the following commands:
+If you are in a version prior to **v0.4** you can upgrade with the following commands:

 ```
 cd ~/shift-snapshot/